 By plugging \eqref{ciaciao} into \eqref{oops}, we obtain

-In the following, we intend to combine the identities \eqref{wi1} and \eqref{oops2} with the Schwinger-Dyson equation.
-Before we do so, let us conclude this section by proving that the diamagnetic term in the Kubo conductivity is equal to $\frac1{\eta}\hat K_{ij}(0)$: consider \eqref{WI} with $n=2$ and $\alpha_2=j\in\{1,2\}$:
+In the following, I intend to combine the identities \eqref{wi1} and \eqref{oops2} with the Schwinger-Dyson equation.
+Before I do so, let me conclude this section by proving that the diamagnetic term in the Kubo conductivity is equal to $\frac1{\eta}\hat K_{ij}(0)$: consider \eqref{WI} with $n=2$ and $\alpha_2=j\in\{1,2\}$:

-Deriving this equation w.r.t. $p$ and then setting ${\bf p}=0$, we get:
+Deriving this equation w.r.t. $p$ and then setting ${\bf p}=0$, one gets: